spiral/docs/framework/configs.md

 ];
 ```

-You can now get access to your configuration by requesting ConfiguratorInterface in your contructor or method injections:
+Config data can now be read using ConfiguratorInterface:

 ```php
 public function indexAction(ConfiguratorInterface $configurator)